 Since before the day I could move in an upright position, she took me out for walks.
 I understood much later in life that the whole purpose of these walks was discovery.
 These walks were short ones at first.
 Then they became longer and longer.
-Having grown up in a small hamlet called Grindaheim, right in the heart of the magnificently beautiful mountain range of Jotunheimen, she had a great respect for nature which she carefully communicated, thus passing it on to me.
-She taught me the names of all the flowers we came across on our rambling strolls across fields or mountains.

 She spoke with the animals, as she did with her plants.
 And they all thrived around her.
 She loved everything that lived and spent every minute of her conscious life supporting life.